When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: How does source text generation impact self-bias?

 \subsection{Source text generation leads to self-bias}

-As shown in \Cref{tab:self_across_en_xx}, a measurable self-bias persists even when the data generation pipeline is constrained to produce only source texts.
-This self-bias is highly localized to each model's own output, evidenced by negative bias scores appearing exclusively on the diagonal.
-Source only text generation is not an alternative solution to replace "src+ref" generation.
+As \Cref{tab:self_across_en_xx} shows, a measurable self-bias persists even when the data generation pipeline is constrained to produce only source texts without co-generated references.
+The negative bias scores appear exclusively on the diagonal, confirming that self-bias is inherent to each model's generated texts.
+Source-only generation thus does not eliminate self-bias; the model's inherent stylistic tendencies in monolingual generation are sufficient to create evaluation advantages for its own translation system.